onyx-lang/onyx-book/src/procedures/paramters.md

 Procedures can take 0 or more parameters.
 All parameters are passed by value.
 Parameters that are passed by pointer copy the pointer value, not the data where the pointer is pointing.

 ## Syntax
-Procedure paramaters are given a name, followed by a `:`, followed by the type of that parameter.
+Procedure parameters are given a name, followed by a `:`, followed by the type of that parameter.
 A comma (`,`) is used to delimit the different parameters.
 ```onyx
 print_add :: (x: i32, y: i32) {
     printf("{} + {} = {}\n", x, y, x + y);